Michele Brekke: Early life

-Brekke received a bachelor's degree in aerospace engineering from the University of Minnesota in 1975.
-She continued her studies at the University of Minnesota and received her master's degree in aerospace engineering in 1977, while working part time at Honeywell as a computer programmer.
+Born Michele Ann Hank, Brekke grew up in the town of Greece, a western suburb of Rochester, New York.
+She attended Cardinal Mooney Catholic High School.
+In June 1969, when she was 16, her older brother Paul died in a boating accident.
+Brekke watched Apollo 11 land on the Moon on July 20, 1969, six weeks after her brother died, convincing her to be an astronaut.
+Brekke learned she would need a degree in aerospace engineering in order to meet qualifications.
+Wanting to go away to college she choose the University of Minnesota in Minneapolis, Minnesota.
+She received a Bachelor of Science degree in aerospace engineering from the University of Minnesota in 1975.
+She continued her studies at the University of Minnesota and received a Master of Science degree in aerospace engineering in 1977, while working part time at Honeywell as a computer programmer.
 While at the University of Minnesota, Brekke was a volleyball letter winner.

 Career

 Space Shuttle payloads and mission operations

-Brekke was hired as an astronaut instructor by JSC soon after she completed a master's degree in aerospace engineering at the University of Minnesota in 1977.
-She applied for an astronaut position but was not selected.
-After five years she began work as a payload officer in Mission Control.
+Brekke applied to be an astronaut when women were allowed to apply.
+Although not selected as an astronaut, she was hired as an astronaut instructor by NASA Johnson Space Center soon after she completed a master's degree in aerospace engineering at the University of Minnesota in 1977.
+After five years she began work as a Flight controller at the payload officer position in Mission Control.
 As a payload officer, she coordinated activities between NASA and its payload customers who wanted satellites launched or cargo taken into orbit.
 In 1985 Brekke was selected to join the flight director office, the first female to achieve this distinction.
-Brekke also served as a project manager for Common Communications for Visiting Vehicles (C2V2) where she developed hardware enabling visiting spacecraft to communicate with the ISS upon approach.
-She also held the position of associate chief of the Space Medicine and Health Care Systems Office.

 Space Shuttle Flight Manager

 As a Flight Manager, Brekke was responsible for the day-to-day decisions regarding mission design, operations and integration.
 This typically began about a year and a half prior to launch.
 Following launch, during the mission, she was a member of the Mission Management Team.
 As such, she reported on daily progress and accomplishments of payload/cargo operations.
+Brekke was Flight Manager for 6 Space Shuttle Missions, STS-85, STS-89, STS-92, STS-93, STS-95 and STS-99.
+Brekke applied again to be an astronaut and this time was included in the first set of 20 applicants called in for a week long series of medical testing and interviews.
+Brekke learned that a birth defect in her vision was cause to medically disqualify her from being an astronaut.

 Manager, Customer and Flight Integration

 Brekke performed operations and integration for Space Shuttle missions.
+Following the Columbia accident, she took the position of associate chief of the Space Medicine and Health Care Systems Office.